* Average is based on banks tracked on MyBankTracker.com.

 A mortgage with a shorter term tends to come with higher monthly payments, but you’ll end up paying less interest over the life of the loan.
 A longer term mortgage (such as a 30-year mortgage) will have smaller monthly payments while you’ll pay more in total interest.

-When you apply for a mortgage, the lender may offer discount points for purchase.
+When you apply for a mortgage, the lender may offer discounts points for purchase.
 When you buy discount points, the lender offers a lower interest rate in exchange for an upfront payment.

 One discount point is equivalent to one percent of the mortgage amount -- paid as part of the closing costs (payments for discount points are not deducted from the mortgage principal).
 Normally, one discount point will reduce the mortgage rate by 0.125 percent to 0.25 percent.